 This Policy and Procedures are guidelines that the University intends to use for Prohibited Conduct.
 The University reserves the right to amend or alter the conditions and terms contained in this Policy and its Appendices as it deems necessary.
 The University will attempt to give notice of changes of information, policy, and procedure to students and employees.
-Inquiries as to whether the information contained herein is the current policy and procedure for processing of reports of Prohibited Conduct should be made to the Title IX Office.
+Inquiries as to whether the information contained herein is the current policy and procedure for processing of reports of Prohibited Conduct should be made to the Office of Equal Opportunity and Title IX Programs (hereinafter "Title IX Office").